Meetings

 Session 3: Computational toxicology

-15:00-15:30Vigneshwari Subramanian (AstraZeneca) – “Overcoming safety liabilities with machine learning : An industry perspective”
+15:00-15:30Vigneshwari Subramanian (AstraZeneca) – “Predicting safety liabilities of small molecules with machine learning: An industry perspective”

 15:30-16:00Layla Hosseini-Gerami (Ignota Labs) – “Harnessing AI for Mechanistic Insights into Drug Failures: A Path to Salvageability”